Watch Parts Explained: A Simple Guide

 The watch hands, also known as the pointers, play an important role in telling time.
 There are three main types of watch hands: hour, minute, and second hands.
 The hour hand points to the hour markers on the dial, the minute hand points to the minute markers, and the second-hand points to the second markers.

-The shape, color, and size of the hands vary among different watch designs, giving each watch its unique appearance.
+The size, color, and shape of the hands vary among different watch designs, giving each watch its unique appearance.
 Some watches may also have additional hands for additional functions, such as a chronograph or a GMT function.
 The watch hands must be precisely aligned with the markers and powered by the watch’s movement to accurately tell time.

 The day and date window on a watch is a feature that displays the current day of the week and date.
 This feature can be found on many quartz and mechanical watches and is usually located at the 3 o’clock or 6 o’clock position on the dial.